claytonbrown/replatform-ml-pipeline-sagemaker-workshop/Lab1-Cloud9-Local-testing/README.md

 Estimated time for this section :- 20 minutes , if it takes more ethan this then use the final data directory as refernece to complete your section.

+Note:- Run the python notebook files as a typical python file as in Cloud9 we are not using notebooks.
+For example - # python pre-processing-Notebook-Final.py

 Tasks:-

      - Add the inputs to the notebook script for the TensorFlowProcessor to have the s3 raw_data source which maps to /opt/ml/processing/source_data path in the processing job.